 Having participants swab their own nostrils reduces the risk of infection for healthcare providers, who won’t be in close contact with the participants.
 And, since it is less complex, it will also result in faster sampling.

-The samples will be sent to a third-party testing facility and to Northeastern’s Life Sciences Testing Center, which is expected to clear inspections for state and federal licensing and be fully operational to test thousands of viral samples in late July.
+The samples will be sent to a third-party testing facility and to Northeastern’s Life Sciences Testing Center, which holds state and federal licensing to test thousands of viral samples.

 Both testing centers rely on what’s commonly called the gold standard for viral testing, Luzzi says, and will process the samples using a technique that relies on making millions of copies of the genetic material sampled within the swab to determine whether the coronavirus is present.

 “It’s the same state-of-the-art technology that was used to map the human genome,” Luzzi says.
 “The university has built a testing facility that is, in terms of standards and technology, the best currently available for COVID testing.”

 The self-administered swabbing takes about five minutes and results are generated within 24-36 hours.